MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-sql-database-samples.md

 ---

-# Azure management libraries for Node.js samples for SQL Database
+# Azure management modules for Node.js samples for SQL Database